Performance

 Important

 Tesamorelin is FDA-approved for HIV-associated lipodystrophy.
 Use outside this indication is off-label.
-All information presented here reflects published clinical and preclinical research and should not be construed as medical advice or a treatment recommendation.
+Everything here comes from published clinical and preclinical research and is not medical advice or a treatment recommendation.

 Stacking Protocols